-The document is not suitable for publication int this format because it contains a large amount of rows and multiple sheets.
+The document is not suitable for publication in this format because it contains a large amount of rows and multiple sheets.
 The document is available on the Swedish Transport Administration's website.

-$\frac{\text{https://bransch.trafikverket.se/contentassets/69c4090dadc44e6c95782493337a9e5e/anne}{\text{x 2 d ns 2026 gradients per line } 2.xlsx}$
+https://bransch.trafikverket.se/contentassets/69c4090dadc44e6c95782493337a9e5e/anne x 2 d ns 2026 gradients per line 2.xlsx